 Week 4 – Conclusion

 Math-A-Maniacs is a six-week afterschool workshop for middle schoolers.
 The workshops teach students fun math topics along with their real-world applications and expose underserved kids to new topics not usually taught in the classroom.
 Lessons always include engaging activities to drive new knowledge home.
 Our goal is to eliminate the negative mentality about math and encourage the kids to pursue future careers in math.
-This year’s lessons included fractals, the golden ratio, statistics, and vectors and occur at Olmsted South Middle School and the Academy @ Shawnee.
+Last year’s lessons included fractals, the golden ratio, statistics, and vectors and occur at Olmsted South Middle School and the Academy @ Shawnee.

 After learning the four core topics from the first four lessons, the kids pair up and work on projects to showcase the information that they learned.
 Each pair chooses a topic and develops their own, creative math project that illustrates real-world implications.
 Finally, students present their projects at a math fair at the end of the program.

-STEMY Academy is a two-pronged educational initiative that aims to cultivate scientific curiosity among local middle schoolers, particularly those from underrepresented backgrounds.
+STEMY Academy is a two-pronged educational initiative that aims to cultivate a scientific curiosity among local middle schoolers, particularly those from underrepresented backgrounds.